If you want to learn about a country’s culture and history, listen to the country’s music.

-Museum goers will have the opportunity to see exhibits explaining the history of Fado, means which were used to spread the music around the world and biographic and artistic portraits of well-known Fado performers.
+Museum goers will have the opportunity to see exhibits explaining the history of Fado as well as biographic and artistic portraits of well-known Fado performers.

 Fado can be traced to the early 19th century.
-She says in the 19th century, most people in Portugal were illiterate so they used music as a means to gossip or spread news.
+De Brito says in the 19th century, most people in Portugal were illiterate so they used music as a means to gossip or spread news.

 Still today, there are people in Alfama whose apartments do not have running water.
-There is a Lavadouro Publico where people without running water may wash clothes by hand.
+There is a Lavadouro Publico in the neighborhood where people without running water may wash clothes by hand.